PUBLICATION

 Grade Retention (Joint with Kendall J. Kennedy and Simon ter Meulen.
 Invited for inclusion in Handbook of Labor, Human Resources and Population Economics, ed.
 Klaus F. Zimmermann.)
 (Under Review)

-Lead in the Air: Unraveling the Long-Term Impacts of Lead Exposure (Joint with Thao Duong)
+Lead in the Air: New Evidence from Piston-Engine Aircraft Emissions (Joint with Thao Duong)

 WORK IN PROGRESS